-Why Women Should Exercise During Pregnancy
+Why Women Should Exercise During and After Pregnancy

 Not so long ago, pregnancy was regarded by fitness professionals almost as a disease.
 Pregnant women were asked to rest, lie down, elevate their feet and, maybe during the last trimester of pregnancy, they could walk a little.
 Nowadays, this outlook on pregnancy has changed quite drastically.
 Pregnancy is finally being recognized as a modified state of health rather than an illness.
 Research is unraveling the benefits of exercise during pregnancy and more and more data is being registered on the positive effect of exercise on pregnant women’s cardiovascular fitness, weight gains, mobility during pregnancy, discomfort, etc.